Augmented Reality Explained: How Your Business Can Benefit from It

 Google’s answer to Apple’s AR framework was essentially an attempt to improve their previous AR platform called Tango.
 After years of development, Tango is still available on only two devices — Lenovo Phab 2 Pro and ASUS ZenFone AR.
 That’s nothing compared to the army of iPhone 8 or X aficionados.
 ARCore expands the range of AR-ready devices and potential apps with the following technological capacities:

-- Motion tracking that determines both the position and orientation of the device as it moves.
+- Motion tracking determines both the position and orientation of the device as it moves.

 - Environmental understanding so that a user can place augmented reality objects on the floor or table since ARCore can detect horizontal surfaces.